userravs/simulation-of-gene-regulatory-networks-driving-shape-homeostasis/README.md

 ### 20170907:
           * Plotting works: unefficient way, must improve this!
           * Adding states: move, split, die.
 Start to work on cell dynamics and then insert the neural network
+### 20170911:
+          * Added new functions for moving and splitting.
+In principle they work regardless of the state of the compass (ON/OFF).
+Must test that